Clear Mountain

 A New Center of Dhamma Practice in the Pacific Northwest

-The aim of Clear Mountain Monastery is the founding of a Buddhist community.
+The aim of Clear Mountain is the founding of a Buddhist monastery and community.
 In Theravāda Buddhism and within the Early Buddhist Texts, the forest tradition represents a return to the simple way of life taught by the Buddha.
 Monastics aspire to live as the early disciples did: dwelling in the forest, studying the teachings, and devoting themselves to meditation.
 Monks, nuns, and laity exist in a relationship of mutual generosity, in which they support one another on the Buddha’s path towards complete liberation of the heart — Nibbāna.

-Latest Writing
+Latest Writings

 In the Theravāda Buddhist tradition there exists a lovely, deeply rooted interdependence—built on respect for practice and generosity—between the monastics and the lay community.
 Your open-hearted support allows monks the opportunity to devote their lives to meditation and right practice (sammā-paṭipadā) in a forest refuge while those in the lay community benefit from their teachings.
 Clear Mountain also aspires to provide a place of retreat for sincere practitioners and center of practice for the wider Buddhist community.
 Whether donating funds, giving daily alms, or volunteering, there are many ways in which one may lend support.
 We rejoice in your generosity!
 Sadhu!